ISC Submission proposal

 description:

-Modeled after a United States Military AIM-9M Sidewinder Missile.
+The marriage between a ouroboros and a United States Military AIM-9M Sidewinder Missile.

-Blinds (2025)
+Blinds.
+(2025)

 42”x30”x3” PVC blinds, fire.